closedform/substack/20251223_doc2substack/doc2substack.md

 ## The Full Example

 Here is a demonstration of what `doc2substack` can do.
-We will mix prose, inline math, and display equations.
+I will mix prose, inline math, and display equations.

 ### 1. Unified Inline Math
-We automatically convert simple LaTeX expressions into Unicode characters so they flow naturally with the text.
+It automatically converts simple LaTeX expressions into Unicode characters so they flow naturally with the text.

 *   **Input:** `Let $\alpha$ be the learning rate, $\sigma$ the volatility, and $w^t$ be the weights at time $t$.
 We verify that $\alpha > 0$ and $\nabla f \approx 0$.`
 *   **Output:** Let α be the learning rate, σ the volatility, and wᵗ be the weights at time t.
 We verify that α > 0 and ∇f ≈ 0.